-This is quintessential entry-level VR.
-The headsets are very affordable, require no real maintenance and are highly portable.
-Ideally suited for 360-degree video, especially on YouTube, rather than immersive VR content that might also need input devices, like controllers, these headsets are mostly known as “Cardboard”, based on the standard Google has implemented.
-That’s not to say you can’t use a controller because you can.
+These were popular a few years back but are less popular now with the advent of high quality premium headsets.
+They are basically entry-level VR.
+The headsets are very affordable, require no real maintenance, and are highly portable.
+Ideally suited for 360-degree video, especially on YouTube, rather than immersive VR content that might also need input devices, like controllers, these headsets are mostly known as “Cardboard”, based on the standard Google implemented several years ago.
+That’s not to say you can’t use a controller, because you can.
 If it can pair with the phone via Bluetooth, and the game supports it, you are good to go.

-They don’t have straps that wrap around the head, and need a smartphone to display the content while placed in the slot at the front of the headset.
+They don’t have straps that wrap around the head.
+You place a smartphone in the slot at the front of the headset, then hold the viewer to your eyes.
 Setting up content to watch is as easy as going through the step-by-step procession on the Cardboard app on Android and iOS.
-Like the View-Master, which is aimed at children, the Light Mobile VR headsets are for quicker interactions that might not be more than a five minutes at a time.
+Like the View-Master, which is aimed at children, Light Mobile VR headsets are for quicker interactions that might not be more than five minutes at a time.

-Taking it up a notch, the Premium Mobile VR headsets apply the same principles of the Light Mobile segment, yet are more advanced in what they can do.
-They are made from better materials, and include straps that contour your head for a tighter fit and seal.
+Taking it up substantially are the Premium Mobile VR headsets.
+These are made from better materials and include straps that contour to your head for a tighter fit and seal.
 You still need to slide in your smartphone to actually watch something, but the interaction is more seamless.
 The lenses are adjustable to get the right focus, and the fit and feel is more natural.

-The newest in this category is the Oculus Go.
+The newest in this category is the Meta Quest 2 (previously Oculus).
 It’s the closest to a standalone VR headset with internal memory to store movies, games, and more.
-You still need a smartphone to set it up and run the Oculus app (iOS or Android), but the phone does not get inserted into the headset.
-You then use the Oculus Go without wires or any tether to restrict your movement.
+You still need a smartphone to set it up and run the Oculus App (iOS or Android), but the phone does not get inserted into the headset.
+You then use the Meta Quest 2 without wires or any tether to restrict your movement.

-While the Light Mobile is a good starting point, you could jump right into the Premium segment if you feel you want something a little more advanced.
+While the Light Mobile is a good starting point, VR headsets in the Premium segment deliver a true VR experience.

 This is VR at its height.
 The capabilities of tethered headsets are beyond the scope of what smartphones can deliver with the other two segments because they run off of computers or game consoles.
-That means more power, higher resolutions, better graphics and more immersive experiences that feel deeper and more intimate.
+This means more power, higher resolutions, better graphics, and more immersive experiences that feel deeper and more intimate.

-PlayStation VR on the other hand enables you to play VR games using your PlayStation console.
+PlayStation VR, for example, enables you to play VR games using your PlayStation console.